 If you are unsure if you need this kind of visa, please contact the Embassy's Public Diplomacy Department.

-Please be aware that we can only take applications from Brazilians and Brazil residents only.
-Non-Brazilian passport holders will be required to provide proof of residence.
-If your team is multinational, you will need to apply separately through the Embassy where the team member is resident.
+Please be aware that we can only take applications from citizens and residents of Latin American countries that our Embassy is accredited to (Brazil, Argentina, Chile, Venezuela, Colombia, Ecuador, Uruguay and Costa Rica).
+Proof of residence will be required for Non-citizens of the above-mentioned countries.
+If your team is multinational, you will need to apply separately through the Embassy where the team member is a resident.

 We recommend that you submit your application to the Embassy at least 21 days in advance of your proposed trip to Ethiopia.
 Some applications, however, may take longer to process.